European Campus

 By Air

-Airlines serving Riga are Aeroflot, Air Baltic , Austrian Airlines, British Airways, Czech Airlines, Finnair, LOT Polish Airlines, Lufthansa, Malev Hungarian and SAS.
+Airlines serving Riga are Aeroflot, Austrian Airlines, British Airways, Czech Airlines, Finnair, LOT Polish Airlines, Lufthansa, Malev Hungarian and SAS.

-There is an international airport at Liepaja (LPX), with flights to Copenhagen and Moscow.
+Liepaja Airport (LPX), with flights to Copenhagen and Moscow.

 [BACK TO TOP]